Wofb/Bandit-writeups/Level3->4/Level3->4.md

  ![Attempt](Attempt.png)

- So i have to use `ls -a` aka list all to list all the files, including hidden file.
+ I have to use `ls -a` aka list all to list all the files, including hidden file.

  ```bash
   ls -a